emissary-ingress/emissary/docs/about/why-ambassador.md

 ### Istio

-[Istio](https://istio.io) is an open source service mesh, built an Envoy.
+[Istio](https://istio.io) is an open source service mesh, built on Envoy.
 A service mesh is designed to manage east/west traffic, while an API gateway manages north/south traffic.
 Documentation on how to deploy Ambassador with Istio is [here](../user-guide/with-istio.md).

 ## Roadmap